Archie Battersbee: Family refused permission for hospice move

 His family applied for permission after the European Court of Human Rights (ECHR) refused a request to delay the withdrawal of life-sustaining support.

-Archie's mother wanted him "in a peaceful hospice to say goodbye" after a long legal battle.
+Archie's mother wanted him "in a peaceful hospice to say goodbye".

+But doctors warned he was too unstable to move by ambulance and it would "hasten premature deterioration".

+Responding to the hospice ruling, Archie's mum, Hollie Dance, said: "All our wishes as a family have been denied by the authorities.

 Archie, who is being treated at the Royal London Hospital, was found unconscious at home in Southend, Essex, on 7 April - his mother believes he may have been taking part in an online challenge.